mengelbart/rtp-over-quic-draft/draft-ietf-avtcore-rtp-over-quic.md

 This may lead to short breaks in media delivery in the order of RTT and, if RTCP is used for RTT measurements, may cause spikes in observed delays.
 Application layer congestion control mechanisms (and also packet repair schemes such as retransmissions) need to be prepared to cope with such spikes.

-> **Editor's Note:** It may be desirable that the API provides an indication
-> of connection migration event for either case.
+As noted in {{api-considerations}}, it may be desirable that the RoQ implementation provides an indication of connection migration to the RTP application, to assist in coping.

 ## 0-RTT considerations